UK Travel Guide: 24 Hours In Edinburgh Itinerary

 Watch The Sun Set At Calton Hill

 If you enjoy a city view at sunset, Calton Hill is the place to go.
-The short walk up the hill is worth it for the incredible views across the city and beyond.
+The walk up the hill is worth it for the incredible views across the city and beyond.
 Explore the different monuments or take the weight off your feet as you enjoy the sunset glow over the incredible city you've spent the day exploring.

 (What time the sun sets will depend on the time of year you're visiting, so you may need to make some adjustments to this itinerary to catch the sunset)